How to Import a Kei Truck from Japan: A Step-by-Step Guide

 A complete walkthrough of importing a kei truck from Japan to the US, covering the 25-year rule, auction buying, shipping, customs clearance, and registration.

 Importing a kei truck directly from Japan can save you money compared to buying from a US dealer, and it gives you access to the full range of models, trims, and conditions available at Japanese auctions.
-However, the process involves multiple government agencies, strict compliance requirements, and logistical coordination.
+With kei truck imports tripling since 2020, more buyers than ever are navigating this process.
+However, it involves multiple government agencies, strict compliance requirements, and logistical coordination.
 This guide walks through every step.

 The math is simple: Take the current year, subtract 25, and any vehicle manufactured in or before that year is eligible.
-As of 2025, vehicles from 2000 and earlier qualify.
-This threshold moves forward by one year annually.
+As of 2026, vehicles from 2001 and earlier qualify.
+This threshold moves forward by one year annually, and you can check our import eligibility by year breakdown to see exactly which models unlock each January.
+The 2026 Suzuki Carry facelift is decades away from US eligibility, but its continued production keeps the parts pipeline healthy for older imports.

 The EPA also provides an exemption for vehicles over 21 years old (40 CFR 85.1511(b)(4)), so any vehicle old enough for the NHTSA exemption also clears EPA requirements.